Are you heading to China soon, and wondering what you should wear there? I can help with that!

 Shanghai is undoubtedly China’s most cosmopolitan and best-dressed city.

-(You can see the Shanghai travel guide here.)
+(You can see my Shanghai travel guide here.)

-However, don’t let that influence your choice of fashion.
+Don’t let one city influence your choice of fashion.
 There’s no need to pack extra-nice clothes just because Shanghai is on your itinerary.

 Just wear the clothes that you would normally wear and feel comfortable in.